Houston Domestic Violence Protective Orders Lawyer

 Sure, it’s true that a protective order is just a piece of paper, it is not a magical force field that surrounds you with an impenetrable bubble of protection every waking moment, so you must always remain alert and aware of your surroundings and take precautions to ensure your safety.
 However, a protective order does have teeth, thanks to the criminal consequences attached to the violations of the order.

-If you have been a victim of domestic violence, you can contact a lawyer at Boudreaux Hunter & Associates, LLC to assist with filing for a domestic violence retraining order (protective order).
+If you have been a victim of domestic violence, you can contact a Houston protective order lawyer at Boudreaux Hunter & Associates, LLC to assist with filing for a domestic violence retraining order (protective order).
 Contact us today at (713) 333-4430 or submit a contact form now.

 You can reach the National Domestic Violence Hotline at 800-799-7233, or you can visit https://www.thehotline.org/.